rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - *subtree*: A subtree selection filter identifies one or more datastore subtrees.
 When specified, *update* records will only include the datastore nodes of selected datastore subtree(s).
 The syntax and semantics correspond to those specified in {{RFC6241}}, Section 6.

-- *XPaths*: A list of *XPath* selection filter is a full XPath expression that returns a node set.
-(XPath is a query language for selecting nodes in an XML document; see {{XPATH}} for details.)
-When specified, updates will only come from the selected datastore nodes that match the XPath expression.
+- *XPaths*: A list of *XPath* ({{XPATH}}) selection filter expressions.
+When specified, updates will only come from the selected datastore nodes that match the node set associated with the XPath expression.

 These filters are used as selectors that define which data nodes fall within the scope of a subscription.
-A publisher MUST support basic path filters, and MAY also support subtree or xpath filters.
+A publisher MUST support YPath filters, and MAY also support subtree or XPath filters.

-XPath itself provides powerful filtering constructs, and care must be used in filter definition.
-Consider an XPath filter that only passes a datastore node when an interface is up.
-It is up to the receiver to understand the implications of the presence or absence of objects in each update.

-For both path and xpath based filters, each filter may define a list of paths/xpaths.
-Each of these filter paths is processed by the publisher independently, and if two or more filter paths end up selecting overlapping data nodes then the publisher MAY notify duplicate values for those data nodes, but the encoded data that is returned MUST always be syntactically valid, i.e., as per section 5.3 of {{RFC8342}}.
+For both YPath and XPath based filters, each filter may define a list of path expressions.
+Each of these filter path expressions MAY be processed by the publisher independently, and if two or more filter path expressions end up selecting overlapping data nodes then the publisher MAY notify duplicate values for those data nodes, but the encoded data that is returned MUST always be syntactically valid, i.e., as per section 5.3 of {{RFC8342}}.

 ## *YPath* definition {#YPaths}